Computing hydrodynamic interactions in confined doubly-periodic geometries in linear time: Self and Pair Mobilities

 \subsection{Self mobility}

-In this section, we examine the behavior of the linear and rotational velocity of a particle given some prescribed forces or torques, for several particle positions relative to the wall(s), in both the BW and SC geometries.
+Here, we examine the behavior of the linear and rotational velocity of a particle given some prescribed forces or torques, for several particle positions relative to the wall(s), in both the BW and SC geometries.

 First, we consider translation-translation self mobility.
-In the bottom wall (BW) geometry, we compare our numerical results to the periodized Rotne-Prager-Blake (PRPB) tensor.
+In the bottom wall (BW) geometry, we compare our numerical results to the periodized Rotne-Prager-Blake (periodized RPB) tensor.
 The RPB formulas \cite{StokesianDynamics_Wall} are for a half-space with no-slip conditions on the bottom wall, valid only for $z\ge R_h$.
 We periodize them by directly summing over $400$ images in the $x$ and $y$ directions to account for the periodic boundary conditions in our doubly-periodic simulations ($400^{2}$ images in total).
-We also compare to Faxen's power series expansions for the parallel self translational mobility of a sphere at half and quarter channel locations (see Eq.~(24) in \cite{RigidIBM}).
-In Fig.~\ref{fig:self_tt}, we plot the parallel $\mu_{\parallel}^{tt}=\mu_{xx}^{tt}=\mu_{yy}^{tt}$ and perpendicular $\mu_{\perp}^{tt}=\mu_{zz}^{tt}$ self mobilities of a blob.
-All of our numerical results agree with the corresponding references values for both $w=4$ and $w=6$ for $z\gtrsim 2R_h$.
+We also compare to Fax\'en's power series expansions for the parallel self translational mobility of a sphere at half and quarter channel locations (see Eq.~(24) in \cite{RigidIBM}).
+In Fig.~\ref{fig:self_tt}, we plot the parallel (with respect to the wall(s)), $\mu_{xx}^{tt}=\mu_{yy}^{tt}$, and perpendicular, $\mu_{zz}^{tt}$, self mobilities of a blob.
+All of our numerical results agree with the corresponding references values for both $m=4$ and $m=6$ for $z\gtrsim 2R_h$.
 By the image construction \eqref{eq:kernelnearwall}, the particle mobility goes to zero smoothly as $z\to0$ for both the FCM and IBM, but in a kernel/solver dependent manner.
 Nevertheless, only small differences in $\mu_{zz}^{tt}$ near the wall are noticeable in the figure between the RPB, IBM, and FCM mobilities.